asksac/lambda-pipeline/README.md

 ### Deployment tools used:
 * [Terraform](https://www.terraform.io) - An open source infrastructure as code (IaC) tool

+## Running the example Lambda functions

+First, ensure you have AWS CLI and AWS SAM CLI tools installed on your computer or virtual machine.
+See steps below on how to install AWS SAM CLI tool for MacOS.

+Next, ensure you have Node.js and Gulp installed.
+Verify installation by running `node --version` and `gulp --version` from a shell terminal.

+Finally, you are ready to launch the tests locally.
+Run:
+1. Launch `sam local` by executing `npm run-script sam`
+2. Run tests by executing `npm test`
+3. Stop `sam local` runtime when done, by running `npm run-script sam-stop`

 ## Installing AWS SAM CLI
 Source: https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install-mac.html